peterjirak/wikipedia-assistant/docs/developer-notes/problem-discussion-and-notes/part-1/part-1-discussion-and-notes.md

 ```
 CREATE USER 'read_only_user'@'%' IDENTIFIED BY 'REDACTED';
-GRANT SELECT, SHOW VIEW ON lynx_analytics_wikipedia_assistant.* TO 'read_only_user'@'%';
+GRANT SELECT, SHOW VIEW ON wikipedia_assistant.* TO 'read_only_user'@'%';
 ```

 My thinking in doing so was multi-fold.
 Note that the database actually has two endpoints, one of the endpoints provides write+read access and the other only provides read access.
 I can utilize the read-only endpoint for safety, like in my two API endpoints that query the database.
 Using the read-only endpoint assures no one can use the API endpoints to modify my database.
 However, making a read-only user means that regardless of which endpoint gets used, that user cannot modify the database.
 So it is totally safe to use my read-only user in my two endpoints.
-Additionally, I can share the PEM file with members of Lynx Analytics, the IP address of my EC2 instance, the read-only user name and password and members of Lynx Analytics can set up ssh tunnels and access my database using the read-only user without any concern that they could unintentionally or intentionally modify my database (I am going to assume lack of malice and such a scenario being unintentional).
+Additionally, I can share the PEM file with anyone I wanted to be able have access to my database, the IP address of my EC2 instance, the read-only user name and password and people I share it with can set up ssh tunnels and access my database using the read-only user without any concern that they could unintentionally or intentionally modify my database (I am going to assume lack of malice and such a scenario being unintentional).

 So at the end of step 1 I had:
  * An Amazon Aurora MySQL database in AWS
  * An EC2 that is accessible publicly and able to connect to my database via a VPC security group.
  * The ability to connect from my laptop to the database via an ssh tunnel through that EC2.
- * A database schema named lynx_analytics_wikipedia_assistant in my database.
+ * A database schema named wikipedia_assistant in my database.
  * The four table schema in that database schema -- `category`, `categorylinks`, `page`, `pagelinks`.
 I created those four tables using the SQL dump files.
  * Each of the four tables was fully populated with data from the four dump files, a total of about 4GB of data.